The moduli spaces of presymplectic forms on almost abelian Lie algebras: The sets and : Complex eigenvalues

-and $\dot{\mathcal{H}}_{\mathcal{J}_{N_{\mathbb{C}}}}^{K}=\emptyset$ for all $\mathcal{R}_{\mathcal{J}_{N_{\mathbb{C}}}}<K\leq N_{\mathbb{C}}$. \end{lemma} \begin{proof} The proof follows the same argument as Lemma \ref{existencesolutionshigherrank} with the obious modifications.
-So we refer to it for the details.
-In this case as the elements of the matrix are the $2\times 2$ matrices, and because of the conventions we use for describing the size of the blocks in the case of complex eigenvalues we get the extra factor $2$ in the formulas. \end{proof} Next the first main result of this section: the equivalent of Proposition \ref{sufficientneccesaryconditionsexistence}.
+for all $R>\mathcal R_{\mathfrak J_{\mu}^{\neq 0}}$.
+The proof is practically the same as in Lemma $\ref{ranksfornonzeroeigenvaluesreal}$ so we omit it.
+We just need to remember that in the complex case the elements of the matrices considered are $2\times2$ matrices. \end{proof} Next the main result of this section: the equivalent of Proposition \ref{sufficientneccesaryconditionsexistence}.